Backpacking Cairns is something most travellers to Australia will do during their trip Down Under.

 The standpoint part of the Esplanade is the Lagoon.
 It’s a free-swimming area that is open during the day, and it’s a fantastic place to go and relax on a sunny day.

-There are 12 BBQ points close by, so it’s an ideal place to go for a few hours and have lunch too!
+There are 12 BBQ points close by, so it’s an ideal place to go for a few hours and eat lunch there too!

 The boardwalk which stretches down the Esplanade offers excellent views of the ocean and mountains.